You’re viewing our 2022 ratings for Cots. We don’t currently plan to update this rating in the future.

-Your little cherub will need quality sleep to grow into a healthy youngster, and at the same time give you needed respite between nappy changes, feeds, clean-ups and everything else you’ll need to juggle.
+Your little cherub will need quality sleep to grow into a healthy youngster, and at the same time give you needed respite between nappy changes, feeds, clean-ups, and everything else you’ll need to juggle.
 As a parent, it’s also important to ensure your baby can catch some z’s soundly and safely, whether you’re at home or out and about.
-That’s where having the right cot or bassinet can make all the difference.
-It’s an essential and hefty purchase for new parents and one deserving of much consideration.
-In fact, one in three Aussies (32%) we surveyed actually researched what kind of baby cot or bassinet they should buy, and a similar number (31%) also searched for online reviews before making their final purchase.
-So, what’s the best option for your little one?
+That’s where having the right cot can make all the difference.
+Canstar Blue’s review reveals the best-rated brands so you can snooze on the rest.

 Boori was born out of an independent nursery store in Sydney back in 1993.
-The brand which combines classic heritage with contemporary trends to create nursery and kids furniture for every day, now has stores across six countries worldwide.
-For kids bedding and furniture, Boori stocks everything from cots, and bassinets to nursery sets, toddler and single beds, as well as study and play furniture and storage solutions.
-For cots, prices start from $299 for the Heron Compact Cot and reach up to $1,599 for the Sleigh Expandable Cot Bed 2 Piece Nursery Room Set (pictured).
-The cot bed features a solid wood frame made from Australian Araucaria, top and drawer sides, dovetail jointed drawers and can be converted into a toddler and single bed (conversion kit sold separately).
-For bassinets, prices from $269, up to $530.
+The brand combines classic heritage with contemporary trends to create nursery and kids’ furniture for every day and is now global, with stores across six countries.
+For kid’s bedding and furniture, Boori stocks everything from cots, and bassinets to nursery sets, toddler and single beds, as well as study and play furniture and storage solutions.
+For cots, prices start from $399.95 for the Neat Compact Cot (pictured) and reach up to $2,199 for the Sleigh Expandable Cot Bed 2-Piece Nursery Room Set.
+The cot bed features a solid frame made from Australian Araucaria wood, top and drawer sides, hand-carved details, and textured grain.
+It can be converted into a toddler and single bed (conversion kit sold separately).
+For bassinets, prices range from $329.95, up to $499.95.

 · Sturdy design (less risk of tipping)